cyberbotics/webots/docs/guide/tiago-iron.md

 %robot tiago-iron images/robots/tiago_iron/model.png

-Designed by PAL Robotics, TIAGo Iron is a two-wheel human-like robot with a torso and a head but no articulated arm.
+Designed by PAL Robotics, TIAGo Iron is a two-wheeled human-like robot with a torso and a head but no articulated arm.
 The model is a modular mobile platform that allows human-robot interaction.
 It is completely ROS based and customizable with accessories to adapt to any specific need.
 TIAGo's software has out-of-the box extras available like navigation upgrade and human-robot interaction skills.